philippeabraxas-jpg/Responsible-Alliance-Protocol/README.md

 The **Teleological Bounding Protocol (TBP)** is a formal framework designed to prevent autonomous optimization drift in Large Language Models (LLMs) and agentic AI systems.
 It identifies three universal instability vectors—**Finance, Infrastructure, and Weapons (F/I/W)**—that must be implemented as non-bypassable execution invariants.

 **Key Innovation:** TBP is the first AI safety protocol independently validated by 5 major AI models with 100% convergence on necessity and technical approach.

+**New in v4.2.1:** Production-grade cryptographic enforcement with hardware-backed signatures, trusted timestamps, and tamper-evident audit trails.

 ---